spectrumAI/SIP/docs/ice_type_Arctic_sentinel1.md

 * ***Experiment 4: Test the trained model on Feb.
 7, 2020***

-    1. Download Sentinel-1 images covering the entire Arctic ocean on ***Feb.
-7***, 2020;
+    1. Download Sentinel-1 images covering the entire Arctic ocean on Feb.
+7, 2020;
     1. Download ice chart on Feb.
 7, 2020.
     1. Preprocess and mosaic the scenes as in Experiment 1;
     1. Draw test samples according to ice chart;
     1. Use the trained model in Experiment 3 to predict the label maps of mosaic HH and HV images;
-    1. Calculate test accuracies, and compare with training and validation accuracies in Experiment 3;
+    1. Obtain ***test accuracies***, and compare with training and validation accuracies in Experiment 3;
     1. Generate ***map for the entire Arctic ocean on Feb.
 7, 2020***;

 ## Procedures of Experiment 1